Working with the Police

 There are many roles available for non-officers with the police, ranging from administrative tasks to assisting in investigations.
 These professionals work side by side with serving officers and handle much of the same confidential information, so it's important for applicants to be able to demonstrate integrity and honesty when putting themselves forward for a role.

-Among the common types of career working with the police are positions such as:
+Among the common types of careers working with the police are positions such as:

 Opportunities for retired officers